JuliaB-dotcom/first-web-scraper/README.md

 ### `pip3 install requests`

-Make sure you have the ability to request a scraping website.
+Make sure you have the request library for requesting info from the website.

 ### `install`